selenkaradeli/MoodWeatherMusic-Insights/README.md

 ### **1. Data Collection**
 I will gather data from the following sources:
 - **Weather Data:** Daily weather conditions for Istanbul in 2024, sourced from [Weather and Climate](https://weather-and-climate.com/).
-- **Mood Data:** Self-reported mood ratings logged daily into an Excel file.
+- **Mood Data:** Daily self-reported mood ratings are recorded in an Excel document.
-- **Spotify Data:** User-specific music data such as recently played tracks and top genres, fetched using the Spotify Web API.
+- **Spotify Data:** Spotify Web API-retrieved user-specific music information, including recently played songs and popular genres.

 ### **2. Data Cleaning and Preparation**
 - Handle missing or inconsistent entries.